ati-ozgur/course-database/course-contents/memorization-vs-understanding-en.md

 ## Memorization vs understanding

-In the area of ChatGPT and AI, memorization is becoming less and less useful.
+In the area of search engines and GenAI (ChatGPT and derivatives), memorization is becoming less and less useful.
 I am against the memorization of facts that could be easily found using search engine or AI query.

 Thus, I aim impart understanding in the course.